thorimur/queueboard-core/ARCHITECTURE.md

 `classify_pr_state.py` contains logic to classify a pull request as ready for review, awaiting action by the author, blocked on another PR, etc. This is used to generate a statistics section on the dashboard.
 It is called directly by `dashboard.py`.

+`test` contains versions of all input files to this script, at some point in time.
+These can be used for locally testing `dashboard.py`.

 # Cross-cutting concerns